adaobikubiri/LITA-CAPSTONE-PROJECT/README.md

 ### PROJECT OVERVIEW
 This data analysis project aims to generate insight in to the sales performance of the E commerce project over the past year by analysing the various peremeters in the data received we seek to gather enough in sight to make reasonable decisions which then enable us to tell compelling stories around oyr data from the insight gotten and to knowthe best performancefrom our data.
+### DATA SOURCE
+The primary source of data used here data sale .csv and this is an open sourcedata that can be freely downloaded from an open source online such as kaggle or FREDor any other repository site.